Configure Electric Joint Use

 5. Save the updated .csv file.

-8. Repeat steps 1-8 for the IssueEmailTemplates .csv file.
+8. Repeat these steps for the IssueEmailTemplates .csv file.

 Schedule the email notification notebook